Cryopreservation (freezing) of Sperm and Embryos

 The vast majority of eggs will survive the freezing process when thawed.
 This however, does not guarantee that they will become fertilized, develop and lead to a pregnancy.
 Many eggs are naturally abnormal and they tend to either not fertilize or have an increased chance of leading to a miscarriage.
 This is not related to the fact that they had been frozen.
 Babies created from frozen eggs appear to have the same chance of being normal as babies conceived through IVF at our Ontario infertility clinic.

 Though it is not known how long eggs can remain frozen without any damage to them, it appears that they can remain frozen for a long time (years).

-When a woman returns to use her eggs that have been frozen, they will be assessed and then provided with medications to prepare her body to receive a potential pregnancy.
+When a patient returns to use their eggs that have been frozen, they will be assessed and then provided with medications to prepare the body to receive a potential pregnancy.
 The eggs are then thawed, fertilized with sperm and the resulting embryo(s) are placed in the uterus to see if they will implant.
-Embryos that are created during this process but not placed in your uterus, can be frozen again without harm and thawed for use at a later time.
+Embryos that are created during this process but not placed in the uterus, can be frozen again without harm and thawed for use at a later time.